batuhanatilgan/traffic-sign-fastapi-service/README.md

 │── docker-compose.yml
 │── Dockerfile
 │── requirements.txt
+│── README.md
-│── app.py
+│── Traffic_signs_model.keras
 │── src/
-│   ├── pred/
-│   │   ├── tf_pred.py
-│   │   └── models/
-│   │       └── Traffic_signs_model.keras
+    └── main.py
-│── README.md

 🌍 English Version
-🚦 Traffic Sign Classification - FastAPI Service
+🚦 Traffic Sign Classification Service - FastAPI

-This project serves a trained traffic sign classification model using FastAPI inside a Docker container.
+This project serves a pre-trained traffic sign classification model (Traffic_signs_model.keras) using FastAPI inside a Docker container.
 The service accepts an uploaded traffic sign image and returns the classification result in JSON format.

 🎯 Purpose

-A CNN-based model trained in Google Colab is deployed as a FastAPI service inside Docker.
+A CNN-based model trained in Google Colab is deployed as a FastAPI service in Docker.

-The service takes an image, performs classification using the model, and returns a JSON response.
+The service takes an image, performs classification using the model, and returns the result in JSON format.

-Demonstrates how to deploy ML models into production environments.
+Demonstrates how to run ML models in a development/test container environment.

 🛠 Technologies